cunningham-lab/dsn/docs/index.md

 ```

 ## Dev install<a name="dev-install"></a> ##
-If you intend to [write some tensorflow code for your own system](#)(<- TODO add link for this), then you want to use the development installation.
+If you intend to write some tensorflow code for your own system, then you want to use the development installation.
 Clone the git repo, and then go to the base directory and run the development installer.
 ```bash
 git clone https://github.com/cunningham-lab/dsn.git
 cd dsn/